fprime-community/fprime-system-reference/docs/course/prerequisites.md

 ### Mac OS X

-MacOS like Linux is a unix system and thus may be used directly for most of this class.
+MacOS like Linux is a Unix system and thus may be used directly for most of this class.
 However, Mac users must install the following utilities *and ensure they are available on the command line path*.

 1. [Python 3](https://www.python.org/downloads/release/python-3913/)
 2. [CMake](https://cmake.org/download/)
-3. GCC/CLang typically installed with xcode-select
+3. GCC/Clang typically installed with xcode-select

-**Installing GCC/CLang on macOS**
+**Installing GCC/Clang on macOS**
 ```bash
 xcode-select --install
 ```

-Installing Python and running the above command to install gcc/CLang should ensure that those tools are on the path.
+Installing Python and running the above command to install gcc/clang should ensure that those tools are on the path.
 CMake requires one additional step to ensure it is on the path:

 ```bash